olayinka-ysf/nhs-ae-dashboard/README.md

 ## Overview

 The NHS 4-hour A&E target requires that 95% of patients are seen, treated, and either admitted or discharged within 4 hours of arrival.
 This standard has not been consistently met since 2013, and was formally reset to 78% in 2023.
-Despite this, England continues to struggle — as of February 2026 national performance remains below even the revised standard, with wide variation between trusts.
+Despite this, England continues to struggle.
+As of February 2026, national performance remains below even the revised standard, with wide variation between trusts.

 This project builds a complete analytical pipeline around the official NHS England monthly statistics: